Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: World Modeling

-Modern video generation models, such as diffusion-based approaches like GPT4Motion~\cite{GPT4Motion} and VLIPP~\cite{VLIPP}, are progressively constrained by physics laws, making the generated video sequences not only visually coherent but also physically plausible.
-For example, as illustrated in Figure~\ref{fig: GPT4Motion}, GPT4Motion is constrained by physics laws through physical simulators like PyBullet~\cite{PyBullet} by using GPT-4 to generate Blender scripts that simulate realistic physics dynamics, ensuring both visual consistency and adherence to physical laws across video frames, while VLIPP employs chain-of-thought reasoning in vision-language models to predict physically plausible motion trajectories that guide diffusion models to generate temporally coherent and physically accurate video sequences.
+Modern video generation models, such as diffusion-based approaches like GPT4Motion~\cite{GPT4Motion} and VLIPP~\cite{VLIPP}, together with physics-guided variants such as PhysGen~\cite{PhysGen}, ProPhy~\cite{Wang2025ProPhyPP} and DiffPhy~\cite{DiffPhy}, are progressively constrained by physics laws, making the generated video sequences not only visually coherent but also physically plausible.
+For example, as illustrated in Figure~\ref{fig: GPT4Motion}, GPT4Motion is constrained by physics laws through physical simulators like \webref[PyBullet project page]{PyBullet}{https://pybullet.org/wordpress/}{Apr.
+7, 2026} by using GPT-4 to generate Blender scripts that simulate realistic physics dynamics, ensuring both visual consistency and adherence to physical laws across video frames, while VLIPP employs chain-of-thought reasoning in vision-language models to predict physically plausible motion trajectories that guide diffusion models to generate temporally coherent and physically accurate video sequences.
 DINO-Foresight~\cite{Karypidis2024DINOForesightLI} supports multiple future understanding tasks and avoids reconstructing irrelevant details of pixel based methods.

-This physics-constrained video generation capability is crucial for building reliable world models, as it serves as an evaluation metric of world models' understanding of environmental dynamics.
+This physics-constrained video generation capability is crucial for building reliable world models, as it serves as \del{an evaluation metric of world models' understanding of environmental dynamics.
 As shown in Table~\ref{tab:vgen_bmk}, recent video generation models demonstrate varying performance across physical and world modeling benchmarks, indicating their capability to capture environmental dynamics.
-Other benchmark uses physical experiments to evaluate how well a model can grasp the laws of physics~\ref{Zhang2025MorpheusBP}.
-The ability to generate physically plausible video sequences indicates that the underlying world model has developed robust representations of environmental dynamics, making such generation capability a valuable benchmark for assessing world model quality.
+The ability to generate physically plausible video sequences indicates that the underlying world model has developed robust representations of environmental dynamics, making such generation capability a valuable benchmark for assessing world model quality.}an observable proxy for whether the model has captured environmental dynamics.